dinaAlsaid/code401reading/class-14.md

 ## RBAC (Role Base Access Control)

-Assigning system access to users based on their roles in the organization (estricting system access to authorized users.).
+Assigning system access to users based on their roles in the organization (restricting system access to authorized users.

 ### advanntages